-As we prepare to enjoy the Super Bowl, let us take this opportunity to help those in need enjoy a meal.
-Please bring in non-perishablefood items between January 19 – February 1, 2015.
-We will also take a monetarydonation on February 1st which will go to buy food for the LARS food pantry.
+As we prepare to enjoy the Super Bowl each year, let us take this opportunity to help those in need enjoy a meal.
+Please bring in non-perishable food items in January and February.
+We will also take a monetary donation at one service which will go to buy food for the LARS food pantry.

 For more information about Souper Bowl for Caring, visit their website: http://www.souperbowl.org

-On the first Saturday of every month volunteers to staff Elizabeth House to help feed the people of Laurel.
-Sign up to volunteer online HERE or at the Outreach Bulletin Board located to the left as you enter our Fellowship Hall or contact: Carolyn and Tyrone Taylor at 240-786-5661 or email@example.com.
+On the first Saturday of every month, volunteers from Emmanuel staff Elizabeth House to help feed the people of Laurel.
+Sign up to volunteer online HERE.

 This non-profit organization in Columbia provides emergency shelter, a transitional housing program and a 24-hour hotline.
 We support Grassroots with donations of food, money and volunteers.

 For one week in the summer, a team of teens and adults from Emmanuel take on a work project.
 Locations have included the Gulf Coast, Gatlinburg, TN, the Bahamas, and Hurricane Sandy relief in NJ and Puerto Rico.
 Contact Donna Meoli at the 301-725-5200 or email@example.com for more information.

 Each February we host homeless men and/or women as our guests at Emmanuel for one week.
 The Laurel Winter Shelter is a collaborative program of many faith-based organizations that provide shelter and food during the winter months.
 Contact: Paul Sutton at firstname.lastname@example.org or Robyn Pochettino at email@example.com.